MicrosoftDocs/memdocs/memdocs/intune/protect/exchange-connector-install.md

 You might need to reinstall an Intune Exchange connector.
 Because only a single connector can connect to each Exchange organization, if you install a second connector for the organization, the new connector you install replaces the original connector.

-1. To install the new connector, follow the steps in the [Install and configure the Exchange connector](#install-and-configure-the-intune-exchange-connector) section.
+1. To reinstall the new connector, follow the steps in the [Install and configure the Exchange connector](#install-and-configure-the-intune-exchange-connector) section.

 2. When prompted, select **Replace** to install the new connector.
    ![Configuration warning to replace a connector](./media/exchange-connector-install/prompt-to-replace.png)